amiyasahu/q2a-delete-hidden-posts/README.md

 --------
 Features
 --------
-- currently supports five services: Facebook, Google+, Twitter, LinkedIn and Email
-- toggle each button individually via admin interface
-- set button order using weight
+- ability to delete all the hidden posts from q2a database
+- when a question is deleted all its answers , comments gets deleted
+- when a answer is deleted all its comments and related questions gets deleted
-- buttons are displayed *after* a question's response buttons - see below to change this
+- buttons are displayed *after* a question's response buttons - which helps to delete the question right away
-- option to include suggestion text when there is no answer
-- optional share widget for sidebar
+- every options can be configured from admin panel

 ------------
 Installation